lukateg/strength-age/README.md

 -- write down terms and conditions, privacy policy and documentation(mintlify) -- add feedback logic
--- check payment of the ai, do you need to upgrade and everything -- Add analytics
+-- check payment of the ai, do you need to upgrade and everything -- add feedback received, working on it email message -- Add analytics
 -- implement AI cost monitoring setup
 -- SEO check